pedroroccon/users-crud-tall/README.md

 php artisan serve
 ```

 Your application should starts running at http://localhost:8000
-Alternativly, you can specify the application port
+Alternatively, you can specify the application port

 ```
 php artisan serve --port 2563